Spotting sex discrimination at work – do you know your legal rights?

 ACAS, who work to promote employment relations, provide examples of what can be classed as bullying and harassment.
 Even behaviour from a colleague like repeatedly standing too close can be harassment in the form of an unwanted sexual advance.
 Spreading malicious rumours, and overbearing supervision are other examples.

 Becoming more difficult to make a claim

 Following the introduction of employment tribunal fees, many people struggle to bring a case against their employer if they have been a victim of discrimination at work.

 Digby Brown has a team of specialist employment law solicitors who can offer bespoke advice and guide you through the claims process.

 Being a victim of discrimination can not only be frustrating and upsetting, but it can seriously hinder your ability to do your job.
-If you feel you are being discriminated against or harassed at work, you should seek legal advice from our employment solicitors at Digby Brown.
+If you feel you are being discriminated against or harassed at work, you should seek legal advice from an employment solicitor.